 - Tax-Free Childcare on GOV.UK

-Parents with a child under 5, can get this in addition to 15 or 30 hours.
+If you are a parent of a child under 5 years old who has not yet started school, you can get this in addition to 15 or 30 hours.

 See Help with childcare costs while you study.